-- 2. Returns to homelessness will also be tracked, with a goal of minimizing the number of people who return to homelessness after exiting to permanent housing. - 3.
-County shall have the option to modify performance measures, goals, and targets by written notice.
-County shall give Contractor advance notice of any modifications and will also discuss changes with Contractor.
+Returns to homelessness will also be tracked, with a goal of minimizing the number of people who return to homelessness after exiting to permanent housing.

+The County shall have the option to modify performance measures, goals, and targets by written notice.
+The County shall give the Contractor advance notice of any modifications and will also discuss changes with the Contractor.